-All ICT hardware and software that is a subject of this tender must support the IPv6 protocol, and must operate in an IPv6-only environment.
-If IPv4 is supported, similar performance must be provided for both protocols in input, output and/or throughput data-flow performance, transmission and processing of packets.
+All ICT hardware and software that is a subject of this tender must support the IPv6 protocol, and MUST operate in an IPv6-only environment.
+For example, where SNMP is used, it must be able to operate over IPv6 transport.

+If IPv4 is supported, similar performance and capabilities must be provided for both protocols in input, output and/or throughput data-flow performance, transmission and processing of packets.
 The difference must not be noticeable to users.